 As part of its response to managing the COVID-19 outbreak, the New Zealand Government has some temporary travel restrictions in place in New Zealand.
 Please refer to the New Zealand Ministry of Health website for up to date information.

-Protests and demonstrations occur in Georgia, particularly in the capital Tbilisi.
-New Zealanders in Georgia are advised to avoid all protests and demonstrations as they have the potential to turn violent with little warning.
+Protests and demonstrations can occur in Georgia, particularly in the capital Tbilisi.
+New Zealanders in Georgia are advised to avoid all protests and demonstrations as they have the potential to escalate with little warning.

 New Zealanders in Georgia are advised to monitor the media for information on potential threats to safety and security and follow any instructions issued by the local authorities.